billniebel/a-bit-about/_posts/2024-10-23-River-Road.md

 but have different formats on the two sides.
 (More on this soon.)

 labeled with places, roads, and <i>governmental townships</i> as they are <i>now</i>, and overlays <i>survey townships</i> as they were <i>surveyed then</i> and shown in separate colors.

+… included where Miamisburg would soon afterward be built, and especially the land immediately south.

 # PLSS Townships
 The survey term _township_ here differs from its use as the more usual governmental division.